 Calhoun City is a very small town located in the state of Mississippi.
 With a population of 1,739 people and two constituent neighborhoods, Calhoun City is the 131st largest community in Mississippi.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Calhoun City is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Calhoun City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Calhoun City is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Calhoun City who work in office and administrative support (12.71%), sales jobs (12.03%), and healthcare (7.73%).
+There are especially a lot of people living in Calhoun City who work in sales jobs (16.03%), office and administrative support (9.29%), and maintenance occupations (6.73%).

 Being a small town, Calhoun City does not have a public transit system used by locals to get to and from work.